• Skip to primary navigation

 Have you:Telegram Group Of SoftwareTestingo

-Often the wrong selection could lead to skewed data.
+Often, the wrong selection could lead to skewed data.
 If the radio button leads to wrong options even after proper selection, the form output or the application under test could result in faulty performance.
-So this is one more reason radio buttons should be checked with care despite their easy-to-test appearance.
+This is another reason radio buttons should be checked carefully despite their easy-to-test appearance.

 The form in the screenshot has two radio buttons that require a certain response from the user.
 We will use the current form in the screenshot for our test cases.
-If you have any other questions about the radio button options, feel free to add them and see how many test cases you can come up with.
+If you have any other questions about the radio button options, please add them and see how many test cases you can develop.
 For the sake of simplicity, follow the screenshot below for the test cases.

 Test Case For Radio Button